ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 Header                                        | Type   | Description
 ------------------------------------------------- | ------ | ----
-`ibm-service-instance-id`  | string  |  This header references the service instance where the bucket will be created and to which data usage will be billed.
+`ibm-service-instance-id`  | String  |  This header references the service instance where the bucket will be created and to which data usage will be billed.

 **Syntax**